Vivint vs. Frontpoint Home Security Systems

 If you’re ready to transform your house into a smart home, look no further than Vivint.
 Named “Connected Home Company of the Year,” Vivint offers an impressive suite of smart devices like Kwikset locks, thermostats, doorbell cameras, and garage door controls that can be managed even when you’re not home.
 Vivint also pairs directly with both Amazon Alexa and Google Assistant, making it easy to operate your smart home with a simple voice command.

 Frontpoint has home automation features like smart doorbells, locks, and z-wave compatible light sensors.
 But you can only use Frontpoint’s automation features on its most expensive plan, and its equipment isn’t as sleek as Vivint’s.
-In addition, when it comes to each provider’s app — one of the central points of smart home control — Frontpoint’s tails behind Vivint’s with a 3.4 customer rating compared to Vivint’s 4.5.
+In addition, when it comes to each provider’s app — one of the central points of smart home control — Frontpoint’s app trails behind Vivint’s with a 4.1 customer rating compared to Vivint’s 4.6.
 While Frontpoint is a good gateway into smart tech, Vivint leads the home security industry in automation and is the company for those who want to build a complete smart home experience.

 So, which is right for me?